 Back to the Pits

 The 1995 Canadian GP was a memorable one in that none of the leading cars could finish ahead of the determined Jean Alesi.
-Jean would go on to finish the season in fourth place.
-The win at Canada would be the only victory in Jean’s career.
+He would go on to finish the season in fourth place.
+The win at Canada would be the only victory in Alesi’s career.

 A great win for one of the most talented racers in a piece of lacking machinery!